Erb's Palsy Lawyers

 If your newborn baby was diagnosed with Erb’s palsy, there is a good chance it was the result of negligence by medical professionals during the birthing process.
 You may be able to file a lawsuit to obtain compensation for surgery, physical therapy, doctor’s visits and other expenses.

-Schedule your free, no obligation legal consultation with our Erb’s palsy lawyers to find out if you have a valid claim.
-Our law firm has a long track record of obtaining fair compensation for victims of malpractice.
-We take cases from across the country and charge no fees unless your case has a favorable result, such as a fair settlement or favorable jury verdict.
+Schedule your free, no-obligation legal consultation with our Erb’s palsy lawyers to find out if you have a valid claim.
+Our law firm has a long track record of obtaining fair, sometimes record-breaking, compensation for victims of malpractice.
+We take cases from across the country, charging no fees unless your case has a favorable result, such as a fair settlement or favorable jury verdict.

 FREE CASE REVIEW